pengfei99/DataGovernance/README.md

 Data become more and more important for an organization.
 But how to govern and manage them is still quit challenging.
 In this repo, I will list all the thing that I learned about the data governance and management.

-## 1. What is data governance and management?
+## 1. What is data governance?

+**Data governance is a collection of processes, roles, policies, standards, and metrics that ensure the availability, usability, integrity and security of the data.** It makes the use of data consistent, trustworthy, effective and efficient.

 **Data governance is a strategy, not technology**.
-It consists a set of rules which governs data throughout their entire life-cycle.
+It consists a set of decision-making process and rules which governs data throughout their entire life-cycle.
 It defines mainly three things:
 - People: who has the right to make the decisions and accountable for them.
 For example, if someone asks to access data, who can decide whether we grant the access to the user or not.